tobias-z/muxa/NOTES.md

   - [x] Rename getter to loader
   - [x] Rename loader in useRouteData to runLoader
   - [x] Send params to the loader
-  - [ ] Fix unnessesary renders of routes
+  - [x] Fix unnessesary renders of routes
+  - [x] Make utils file
+  - [ ] addError function sent to loader
   - [ ] Optional fallback on routes
   - [ ] Caching option on route
   - [ ] Make useRouteData call getter if it doesn't exist